Cloud Computing for Advanced Analytics and Artificial Intelligence

 Course workload: important warning

-The student should be aware that CC-MEI 2018 edition is a 3.0 ECTS course that require an effort from the student equivalent to 75 hours.
-This means more than 10 hours per week (4 hours in class + 6 hours outside class in average) during 7 weeks.
+The student should be aware that CC-MEI 2018 edition is a 3.0 ECTS course that requires an effort from the student equivalent to 75 hours.
+This means more than 10 hours per week (4 hours in class + 6 hours outside of class on average) during 7 weeks.
 It is not recommended to take this course if the student has other commitments during this quarter that will prevent to dedicate the required amount of hours to this course.
 You can wait for the next course edition.

 Services converge and pass from the physical world to the digital world, making them accessible from any electronic device.
 Cloud Computing is what makes it possible for digital technology to penetrate every corner of our economy and society.